gabortill/javascipt-style-guide/README.md

 **why?**

-Easier to understand if you see everything in a file without scrolling.
+Easier to understand if you see everything without scrolling.

 ## Quotation mark
 Use single quotes.

+**why?**

 This is helpful when creating strings that include HTML.

 ```js
 // BAD
 var bad = "BAD";